Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 On the other hand, apart from the destabilization point, $\x$ and $\y$ together have either $2m-1$ (if $p_1 \not \in \x$) or $2m$ (if $p_1 \in \x$) corner vertices, where the average multiplicity has to be at least $1/4$.
 Together with Equations~\eqref{eq:mt} and \eqref{eq:f14}, this implies that

 Using the formula for the index of an enhanced domain, together with Equations~\eqref{eq:mt} and \eqref{eq:idf}, we obtain

 Since the index is an integer, we must have $I(D, \epsilon, \rho) \geq 0$.
 Equality happens only when $D$ has average vertex multiplicity $1/4$ at all its corners other than the destabilization point.
-An easy analysis shows that the domain must be of the required shape. \end {proof}
+An easy analysis shows that the domain must be snail-like. \end {proof}